saveenr/usql-tutorial/ch01/your-first-usql-script.md

 Take a look at the TSV file.
 Some things to point out

-* It is a tsv - tab-separated-value
+* It is a TSV file.
+TSV = Tab-Separated-Value
 * It has no header row
 * Each row has the same number of columns